 West Virginia’s Swilled Dog Hard Cider is getting in on the gourd action with its newly-released Pumpkin Patch cider.
 This fall seasonal is a blend of tart and sweet apples kicked up with fresh pumpkin and chai tea spices.
 Suggested pairings include: football, bonfires and hayrides.
-Shop for 750ml bottles on Swilled Dog’s webshop, or find six-packs at your favorite cider retailer in West Virginia and Virginia.
+Shop on Swilled Dog’s webshop, or find six-packs at your favorite cider retailer in West Virginia and Virginia.

 Yes, Woodchuck’s Pumpkin Cider is back, just in time for fall, and this time, it’s in cans!
 With fresh red apple flavor mingling with rich pumpkin and a kick of pumpkin spice, this cider ups the cozy factor with oak aging.
 The result is a light copper cider with aroma notes of oaky squash and butterscotch, and subtle earthy flavors of vanilla and caramel.

 “When we look at our limited release plans each year, we listen to what our customer partners and fans are asking for,” said Bridget Blacklock, Vice President of Marketing.
 “Pumpkin has been a style that everyone requests so we wanted bring back the original pure pumpkin taste with new complexity to give our fans something special.”